 Oxidation is a precipitative process that removed naturally occurring iron and contaminants from water.
 This process involves the oxidation of the soluble forms of the pollutants to their insoluble forms and then remove them by filtration.
 Arsenic and iron occur in their reduced form in groundwater.
 And for proper removal of the arsenic, both the iron and the arsenic has to be oxidized simultaneously.

 There are two primary means to remove arsenic from water.
 These are adsorption and coprecipitation.
 After oxidizing the iron and arsenic, the arsenic adsorbs into the iron hydroxide precipitate and filter out of the water.
-The removal of arsenic by this method increases the pH level in the water.
+This method’s removal of arsenic increases the water’s pH level.
 Iron removal plants are also an effective means of removing arsenic from water.

 Coagulation, Precipitation, and Filtration

 Coagulation and filtration are the most highly documented method of arsenic removal from water.
 Coagulation uses three mechanisms to remove arsenic from water.
 These methods are precipitation, co-precipitation, and adsorption.

 Precipitation is the formation of insoluble compounds in water; co-precipitation is the incorporation of a soluble arsenic sample into a growing metal hydroxide phase.
 Adsorption is the binding of soluble arsenic to external surfaces of insoluble metal hydroxide.
 Coagulation has been used over a long period to remove arsenic from water.
 It is an effective method.

 Coagulation is one of the most well-known methods in removing arsenic from water.
 PH controls the removal of arsenic in water by coagulation and works best at low pH.